They say if it ain’t broke, don’t fix it.

 The point is that the outstanding wine-centric Covent Garden restaurant The 10 Cases has opened a second spot in pretty much the exact same location.
 The seafood-focussed Parsons is set right across the street, in a thoroughly old-fashioned spot with a maroon-tiled facade, a white-tiled interior, antique mirrors and soft retro pendant lighting.

-NOTE: Parsons is now open – you can find out more and book a table on their website HERE.
+NOTE: Parsons is open for lunch and dinner, Monday-Saturday.
+You can find out more, or book a table on their website HERE.

 Parsons | 39 Endell St, WC2H 9BA